Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 \subsection{The concrete topology optimization problem}

-In this section, we present a concrete case study, which is based on a real-world network management scenario from China Mobile \cite{chinamobiledataset} with the topology and traffic volume information of a specific city.
-Below, we will present the background description, problem definition, constraints and concrete A2C-GS implementation.
-Table \ref{table:notationsofnodes} summarizes the key notations.
+In this section, we present a concrete case study based on a real-world network management scenario from China Mobile \cite{chinamobiledataset} using the information of a specific city. {Below, we will present the background description, problem definition, constraints and concrete DRL-GS implementation.} Table \ref{table:notationsofnodes} summarizes the key notations.
 In the case study, we use two datasets, the small dataset and the large dataset.
 In the small dataset, we use simulated location information to demonstrate the efficiency of compressing action space.
 In the large dataset, all node locations are obtained from the real dataset.
 In both datasets, all network-related information, including node type, maximum utilization and average traffic volume, are from the China Mobile dataset.